chenjiechun/Branch-structured-Face-detector-SDK/README.md

 ## Requirement
 * Windows (Windows7 has been validated).
 * C++ compiler (Visual studio 2013 has been validated).
-## How to Create an application project with Visual Studio 2013
+## How to Create an application program with Visual Studio 2013
-1. tttt
+1. Create a project: FILE -> New -> Project... -> Visual C++ -> Win32 -> Win32 Console Application.
+2. Include necessary header files in the main .cpp file.